MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-whats-new.md

 # What's new or changed in Human Resources

 Every two weeks, we provide a new release for Microsoft Dynamics 365 Human Resources.
-The articles in this section detail the changes made with each release.
+The topics listed here detail the changes made with each release.

 >[!NOTE]
 >To account for holidays, the release schedule for November and December 2020 is as follows:<br><br>